Burgos | The Camino Frances

 Burgos, on the Camino Frances, is situated at the edge of the central plateau and is the capital of the province of the same name, in the autonomous community of Castile and León.

 Burgos has many ancient churches and convents and among the other interesting architectural structures, is the famous gateway of Santa María in the walls of the city, which was erected for the first entrance of Emperor Charles V, and the arch of Fernán González.
-The province is famous for Queso de Burgos, a white cheese that is soft and buttery (because it is made with whey).
+The province is famous for Queso de Burgos, a soft and buttery white cheese (because it is made with whey).

 The Weather in Burgos

-The city is blessed with a moderate climate, warm in summer and fresh in winter.
-It is therefore the ideal city in which to start your Camino or end your Camino trip.
+The city is blessed with a moderate climate, it’s pleasantly warm in the summer and feels nice and fresh in winter.
+It is therefore the ideal city in which to start your Camino or end your Camino de Santiago adventure.

 Food of Burgos